zushicat/cologne-trees-data/dataschema.md

 **object_type**
-There are different situations defined by the responsible authority which can be found here:
+There are different environments defined by the responsible authority which can be found here:
 [object_types.json](https://github.com/zushicat/cologne-trees-data/blob/master/data/meta/object_types.json)
 Here, the english (translated) version is being used.